Learn how to grow nepeta (catmint) for a beautiful, low-maintenance flower garden that attracts pollinators and helps repel mosquitoes!

 • Mulching: Apply a layer of organic mulch, such as straw or wood chips, around the plant base to help retain soil moisture, suppress weeds, and maintain an even soil temperature.

 • Deadheading: To encourage continuous blooming, remove spent flowers periodically.
-I typically don’t do this, but instead cut it back once during the season.
+I typically don’t do this, but instead cut it back halfway once after the first flush of flowers during the season.

 • Cut Back: In mid-summer when the blooms fade, trim nepeta back by about one-third to promote a flush of new growth and blooms.